Wassmd/LoadingView/README.md

 This can be used in any view controller or add to any view

-The class can be extended to custome view
+This class can be extended to custome further loading UI

 <img src="https://github.com/Wassmd/LoadingView/blob/master/sample.png" width="375" height= "600">